rdunlop/unicycling-convention-guide/_guides/overall.md

         * Recommend that the following roles have phones:

             * Main organizers

-            * Freestyle director

             * Data Guru

-            * Trials Director

             * Info Point
+            * Any Director whose event is "away" from the main home-base location (e.g. Road Racing, Muni, Cyclocross)

 * Large Envelopes or bags of some sort for registration